McLaren 720S coupe review

 The McLaren 720S is a very well designed car.
 Its mechanical features, engine, body components and passenger compartment have been planned in such a way that all the available space is wisely used and none is wasted.
 The result of this is a 150-litre storage compartment in the nose and a further 210-litre compartment at the back.

-While neither of these are a shape that’ll allow bulky items to be carried, the volume on offer is enough for a surprising amount of holiday baggage or helmets and safety gear for a trackday.
+While neither of these are a shape that’ll allow bulky items to be carried, the volume on offer is enough for a surprising amount of holiday baggage or crash helmets and safety gear for a trackday.
 And, although the inside of the car isn’t exactly Citroen-like in the number of storage cubbies available, neither driver nor passenger will feel space is at a premium.

 The impression of clever design is strengthened by the dihedral doors, which – despite their crowd-gathering appeal – turn out to be eminently practical.
 They open far wider and take up far less space than conventional doors would, offering a wide aperture that makes getting in and out a breeze, even in confined spaces like underground car parks.